pedrofmartins/americanasneurotech/README.md

 2 - Java version 1.8
 3 - Cucumber dependencies (it's at pom file)
 4 - Íf necessary, update the libraries needed to run the tests.
+5 - Chromedriver must be able to work with your chrome(this one is v79)

 ## Runing the tests